Theodore Morison

-Sir Theodore Morison (9 May 1863 – 14 February 1936) was a British educationalist who served as a Member of the Council of India and Director of the University of London Institute in Paris.
+Sir Theodore Morison (9 May 1863 – 14 February 1936) was a British educationalist who served as a member of the Council of India and director of the University of London Institute in Paris.
 He is best known as an interpreter of Muslim life in India.

 Early life and education

-Sir Theodore Morison was born in Malta to James Augustus Cotter Morison and Frances Virtue (d.
+Morison was born in Malta to James Augustus Cotter Morison and Frances Virtue (d.
 1878), the daughter of publisher George Virtue.
-He had two sisters, Helen Cotter, and Margaret.
+He had two sisters, Helen Cotter and Margaret.

 Morison was educated at Westminster School and Trinity College, Cambridge, graduating in 1885.

 Career

-After completing his education at the University of Cambridge, he joined the Department of Education.
-He was appointed as an educational advisor to young rulers of Chattarpur (Bundel-Khand) and Charkhari (Hamirpur) and subsequently moved to India.
+After completing his education, Morison joined the Department of Education.
+He was appointed as an educational advisor to young rulers of Chattarpur (Bundelkhand) and Charkhari (Hamirpur) and subsequently moved to India.

-He was the principal of Muhammadan Anglo-Oriental College from 1899-1905 and member of the Council of India from 1906.
+He was the principal of Muhammadan Anglo-Oriental College from 1899-1905 and a member of the Council of India from 1906.
 He was the principal of College of Sciences at Durham University from 1919-1929.
 He was also the principal of Armstrong College.
-He was also the Vice Chancellor of Durham University from 1924-1926.
+He was also the vice-chancellor of Durham University from 1924-1926.

 Association with Aligarh Movement

-In the year of 1899, he was appointed as a Professor of English at M.A.O.
+In 1899, he was appointed as a professor of English at M.A.O.
+College, serving until 1905.
+In 1899, he went to England for vacation and resigned from his teaching at M.A.O.
 College.
-He served as a Professor of English at the college until 1905.
-In 1899, he went to England for vacation and resigned from his teaching job of M.A.O.
-College.
-On 2 September 1899 Principal Theodore Beck died in Shimla and M.A.O.
-College offered the job of Principal to Prof. Theodore Morison which he accepted and joined on 29 October 1899.
+On 2 September 1899, Principal Theodore Beck died in Shimla, and M.A.O.
+College offered the job of principal to Morison; he accepted and started the position on 29 October 1899.

 The 5-year tenure of Prof. Morison as Mohammedan Anglo-Oriental College Principal was a distinctive period for Mohammedan Anglo-Oriental College.
 He paid much attention to the educational upliftment of Mohammedan Anglo-Oriental College.
-He paid special attention to the discipline of MAO College and established Proctorial System at Mohammedan Anglo-Oriental College.
+He paid special attention to the discipline of MAO College and established the Proctorial System at Mohammedan Anglo-Oriental College.
 Hostel life of MAO College became disciplined and peaceful.
-He took keen interests in discipline and hygiene of student’s community.
+He took keen interest in the discipline and hygiene of the students’ community.
 The college discipline was in good shape during his tenure as Principal.
-He established Proctorial system in the college and appointed Mir Wilayat Hussain as Proctor.
-He enforced student’s 24-hour time table.
+He established the Proctorial system in the college and appointed Mir Wilayat Hussain as Proctor.
+He enforced students’ 24-hour timetable.
 He equally enforced discipline among his staff and never tolerated indiscipline in their teachings and schedules.
-His disciplined approach paid and the college results were improved and student strength started growing.
-In 1899 when he joined as principal, student strength were 465 but in 1903 it became 713.
-At the same time the performance of the students were also on the rise.
+His disciplined approach paid off, and the college results were improved, and student strength started growing.
+In 1899. when he joined as principal, student strength was 465, but in 1903 it became 713.
+At the same time, the performance of the students was also on the rise.
 From 1900 to 1904, the rate of success in B.A. examinations was between 71% and 79%.
 Morison paid attention to other activities of students and promoted The Siddons’ Club.
 To improve Arabic conversation and communication, he established "Lahjatul-Adab".
 He also established "Anjuman Urdu-e-Moalla" to promote writing and oratory skills among college students.